johnsalzy/HUECO-UI/README.md

 # HUECO
 A social media & progress tracking based rock climbing app for iOS and Andriod

-Made to fill the current void of tracking indoor climbing process there are plenty of others for outdoors
+Made to fill the current void of tracking indoor climbing progress, there are plenty of others for outdoors

 ## Backend